tastytea/seriespl/README.md

       -V                   Output version and copyright information and exit

 ## Examples
-Download all episodes of South Park Season 1-3:
+Download all episodes of South Park Season 1-3, resolve redirections and use Tor:

-    seriespl -s 1-3 https://bs.to/serie/South-Park | youtube-dl -a -
+    seriespl -s 1-3 -r -t https://bs.to/serie/South-Park | youtube-dl -a -

 Watch all episodes starting from 6 of South Park Season 1: